nobleread/client/docs/README.md

 ## Object Hierarchy

 The following shows the relationships between each object defined in the API requests and responses.
-Further information on each item is defined in the [API document](API.md).
+Further information on each object is defined in the [API document](API.md).

 1. [Version](API.md#cobaltspeech.cubic.Cubic)
     - [VersionResponse](API.md#cobaltspeech.cubic.VersionResponse)